Slovenia in the Eurovision Song Contest 2023: At Eurovision

-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
+According to Eurovision 2023 rules, all nations with the exceptions of the reigning champion nation (Ukraine) and the "Big Five" (France, Germany, Italy, Spain and hosting country the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-Slovenia has been placed into the second semi-final, to be held on 11 May 2023, and has been scheduled to perform in the second half of the show.
+Slovenia was placed into the second semi-final, held on 11 May 2023, and was scheduled to perform in the second half of the show.